railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 	               *Unreconciled accounting entries*

-			After running the `Reconcile Entries` wizard, this these lines can not be selected and will not appear when the entries are listed again.
-If there is a difference between the two entries, Open ERP suggests that you make an adjustment.
-			This adjustment is a compensating entry that enables a complete reconciliation.
-You must therefore specify the journal and the account to be used for the adjustment.
+			After running the `Reconcile Entries` wizard, these lines can no longer be selected and will not appear when the 				entries are listed again.
+If there is a difference between the two entries, OpenERP suggests you to make an adjustment.
+This "write-off" is a compensating entry that enables a complete reconciliation.
+You must therefore specify the journal and the account to be used for the write-off.

 For example, if you want to reconcile the following entries: